Shop With Confidence: FREE Growing & Glowing Promise

 Woman picking fresh black currant

 Most Currants will flower and fruit on last year's wood.
 So the best method to Prune Currants is to Renewal prune.
-This involves removing the older thicker branches down to the ground every couple of years - leaving the younger, thinner branches in place to flower and fruit.
+This involves removing the older, thicker branches down to the ground every couple of years - leaving the younger, thinner branches in place to flower and fruit.
 Removing the older, less productive branches keeps the plants healthier and more vigorous.
 Remove any branches that are dead, diseased, or lying along the ground.
 This is great for natural-form shrubs that aren’t sheared formally.

-Pruning yearly and regularly will keep younger canes that produce more fruit.
+Pruning yearly and regularly will keep the younger canes that produce more fruit.
 A strong and healthy mature plant should have about eight canes that bear fruit.
 Replace some of the older canes with younger canes for top production.

 • Full Sun & Partial Shade